hyperledger-cacti/cacti/rfcs/formats/identity.md

 ### Multi-signature based verificationMethod

-A network DID must be controlled jointly by the network's participant units for operations such as creation of the DID, and its updation with changing network structure, and for other operations such as rotating/refreshing keys, updating verification methods etc. To enable this group, we introduce a `verificationMethod` that uses multi-signatures and associated policies.
+A network DID must be controlled jointly by the network's participant units for operations such as creation of the DID, and its updation with changing network structure, and for other operations such as rotating/refreshing keys, updating verification methods, etc. To enable this group control, we introduce a `verificationMethod` that uses multi-signatures and associated policies.

 The `verificationMethod` will have the following properties: